raphsilva/contrastive-summarization/README.md

 ### Input

 The input data is supposed to be in the directory `input` in the root of the repository.
-This directory will be made during the installation procedures.
+This directory will be made during the installation procedures, when the data set will be collected.

-The input data of each entity is a JSON file with a list of sentences with IDs and their opinions identified.
+The input file of each entity is a JSON file with a list of sentences with IDs and their opinions identified.
 Opinions are a list of form `[aspect, polarity]`.
 Positive polarity is represented as `100` and negative polarity is represented as `-100`.
-Below there's an example of an excerpt of an input data file.
+Below there's an example of an excerpt of an input data file (in Portuguese).

 ```json
 {